Die Hard with a Vengeance: Music

-In 2012, La-La Land Records released a limited edition two-disc soundtrack containing the Kamen score.

 Release

 Theatrical

-Unlike its predecessors, Die Hard with a Vengeance did not take place during Christmas.
+Unlike its predecessors, Die Hard with a Vengeance did not take place during Christmas, but instead being set during the late summer.
 It opened in theaters on May 19, 1995, five years after Die Hard 2.
 Despite concerns about the film portraying bomb threats and terrorism with the Oklahoma City bombing having occurred the previous month, the film was released as originally scheduled.

 Home media

-Die Hard with a Vengeance was released on VHS on December 19, 1995 along with a THX certified version.
+Die Hard with a Vengeance was released on VHS on December 19, 1995, in the United States by Fox Video with a THX-certified version, while it was released in international countries by Touchstone Home Entertainment and released in South Africa on VHS by Ster-Kinekor Home Video.
 It was then released on LaserDisc on January 17, 1996, and on DVD on March 9, 1999.
-A special edition was released on DVD on July 10, 2001 and then re-released in February 2005 and 2007.
+A special edition was released on DVD on July 10, 2001, and then re-released in February 2005 and 2007.
 The film was released on Blu-ray in 2007 and 2013.
+A 4K release of the film has been made available for digital purchase on services such Apple TV, Amazon Video, and the Microsoft Store, plus free 4K streaming on select platforms such as Disney+.

 Alternative ending

 An alternative ending to the one shown in the final movie was filmed with Jeremy Irons and Bruce Willis, set some time after the events in New York.
 It can be found on the Special Edition DVD.
 In this version, it is presumed that the robbery succeeds, and that McClane was used as the scapegoat for everything that went wrong.
-He is fired from the NYPD after more than 20 years on the force and the FBI has even taken away his pension, it is also mentioned that McClane and his wife Holley have divorced.
+He is fired from the NYPD after more than 20 years on the force and the FBI has even taken away his pension; it is also mentioned that McClane and his wife Holly have divorced.
 Nevertheless, he still manages to track Simon using the batch number on the bottle of aspirins and they meet in a bar in Hungary.
 In this version, Simon has double-crossed most of his accomplices, gotten the loot to a safe hiding place somewhere in Hungary, and has the gold turned into statuettes of the Empire State Building in order to smuggle it out of the country.
 McClane is keen to take his problems out on Simon, who he invites to play a game called "McClane Says".
 This involves a form of Russian roulette with a small Chinese rocket launcher that has had the sights removed, meaning it is impossible to determine which end is which.
 McClane then asks Simon some riddles similar to the ones he played in New York.
 When Simon gets a riddle wrong, McClane forces him at gunpoint to fire the launcher, which fires the rocket through Simon, killing him.